DS-100/textbook/notebooks/ch14/bias_random_vars.md

 \end{aligned}
 $$

-The above formula states that the variance of $ X $ is the average squared distance from $ X $'s expected value.
+The above formula states that the variance of $ X $ is the average squared distance from $ X $'s center.

 With some algebraic manipulation that we omit for brevity, we may also equivalently write: